learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 kubectl api-resources
 ~~~

 Note that this command displays the resource names in their plural form (e.g. *services* instead of *service*).
 It also displays the short name for those resources that have a short name (e.g. *svc* for the service resource).
-You can use any of these options with `kubectl explain`.
+You can use any of these forms for `kubectl explain`.

 For example, the following invocations are all equivalent: